filipe-2/filipe-2/README.md

 - **NPM** – The default package manager for Node.
 It helps manage project dependencies, run scripts, etc.
 - **ESLint** – Linting and code quality enforcement.
 - **Prettier** – Code formatting for style consistency.
+- **Nodemon** – A development utility that automatically restarts a Node.js application when file changes are detected, improving developer productivity.
 - **EditorConfig** – Maintain coding styles between editors and IDEs.

 ---